SRT, DRT, DdRT, DmRT, SRS, MRS, WTF?

 DmRT may not be very efficient for unassisted climbing, but it could be used more practically in an assisted tree climbing or hauling system scenario.
 This then gives rise to potentially new climbing gear designed specifically for this purpose.
 Such gear may eventually include a dAkimbo, or some sort of a double rope multicender.

-One idea may be to simply change DdRT to MRT and leave DRT and SRT unchanged.
+Now that we’ve identified at least four distinct types of climbing methods, one idea may be to simply change DdRT to MRT and leave DRT and SRT unchanged.
 Because DRT & DdRT are inherently conflicted acronyms, NiceGuyDave @ Wesspur clarified the differences and proposed SRS and MRS, thereby eliminating or bypassing the use of the DRT and DdRT acronyms, in the traditional sense.
 This makes a lot of sense to many, but it may limit innovation when other variations in viable climbing methods are possible, as well.

 As more attention is given to this issue, a clear path becomes more evident.
 There needs to be a consortium and agreement in order to achieve consensus, at least among the primary players, including major equipment dealers, the ISA and similar organizations.